Free Typing Practice

 The quick brown fox jumps over the lazy dog.

-Then have your child copy the the line.
+Then have your child copy the line.
 Time after time.

-If you leave this on a sticky note on your desktop, your kids can type at any time they have a few minutes:
+If you leave this on a sticky note on their desktop, your kids can type at any time when they have a few minutes:

 "The quick brown fox...." has all 26 letters of the alphabet.

-Once you have typed this phrase on something like Notepad or Sticky Notes, and your kids copy it as often and as fast as they can, they'll quickly get the hang of it.
+Once you have typed this phrase on something like Notepad or Sticky Notes, and your kids have a good example and can copy it as often and as fast as they can.
+They'll quickly get the hang of it.

 Practice, practice, practice.